mohdjun95/privacy-policies/sift.md

 - You can request immediate deletion at any time

 **Legal Obligations:**
-- Transaction records retained for 7 years (legal requirement)
 - Crash logs deleted after 90 days
+- Usage data retained for service improvement

 ---